Heinz Hofschneider: Commonwealth Legislature

 In 2000, Hofschneider was running against Benigno Fitial for the position of Speaker.
 During the election, Jack Abramoff sent two operatives to the islands to lobby legislators on Fitial's behalf.
 Fitial was subsequently reelected as Speaker and Abramoff's contract was extended.
+During the 14th Commonwealth Legislature, Hofschneider was voted as the House Minority Leader.

 In the 2018 general election, Hofschneider ran as an independent for the Northern Mariana Islands Senate in the 3rd senatorial district.
 He ran as an ally of the gubernatorial ticket of Juan Babauta and Rita Aldan Sablan.
 Hofschneider received 3,813 votes and finished fourth of five candidates for two seats.

 Runs for Governor

 Hofschneider was a gubernatorial candidate in the 2001, 2005, 2009, and 2014 elections.

 In the 2005 gubernatorial election, Hofschneider ran on a ticket with David M. Apatang.
 While both Hofschneider and Apatang were Republicans, they ran as independents.
 The 2005 election was particularly bitter as families faced divided loyalties and a record amount of money was raised and spent on attack ads.
 In a four-way race, the Hofschneider – Apatang ticket lost to Benigno Fitial and Timothy Villagomez of the Covenant Party by a single point.

 His best gubernatorial election result came in 2009, when he was the Republican nominee for Governor of the Northern Mariana Islands in the 2009 gubernatorial election.
 Representative Arnold I. Palacios of Saipan, the Speaker of the House then, was Hofschneider's running mate for lieutenant governor.
 Hofschneider won the initial popular vote but failed to gain a majority, triggering a runoff against the incumbent, Benigno Fitial.
 Fitial won the runoff by 370 votes and therefore was re-elected.

 Hofschneider ran a fourth time for governor in 2014 as an independent.
 His running mate was independent Senator Ray Yumul of Saipan.
 Hofschnedier lost to the incumbent, Eloy Inos.

-Hofschneider's wife is Susan Sablan Hofschneider and they have two children.
-Hofschneider represented Election District 3 in the House, which encompasses portions of Saipan and the Northern Islands.